-As indicated earlier in this solicitation, NIJ expects scholarly and other research products to result from any award under this solicitation.
-Please review the Goals, Objectives, Deliverables, and Expected Scholarly Products segment of the "Program-Specific Information" section of this solicitation, as well as the "Performance Measures" section for information on required products and deliverables.
+As indicated earlier in this solicitation, NIJ expects scholarly products to result from any award under this solicitation.
+Please review the Goals, Objectives, Deliverables, and Expected Scholarly Products segment of the "Program-Specific Information" section of this solicitation, as well as the "Performance Measures" section.

-In addition to the expectation of scholarly and other research products, successful applicants under this solicitation will be required to submit the following deliverables regarding the work funded by the NIJ award.
+In addition to the expectation of scholarly products, successful applicants under this solicitation will be required to submit the following deliverables regarding the work funded by the NIJ award.